 The doctor may elect to measure blood pressure and pulse from lying to sitting, and again while they are standing to detect ‘positional’ blood pressure concerns.

 Many seniors take medications that increase the risk of falls.
 It may be time to review the use of these medications to see if they can be modified or switched.
-Common sedatives and sleeping medications, as well as
+Common sedatives and sleeping medications, as well as antianxiety and dementia drugs can make older adults unsteady on their feet.

 Blood pressure medications including diuretics (fluid pills), as already mentioned should definitely be reviewed.
 Be sure that the doctor also reviews all anticholinergic medications like medications for Parkinson’s disease and others.
 Even over-the-counter medications for allergies or for constipation and other common situations can cause some problems.
-They’re commonly prescribed and can impact both balance, cognition
+They’re commonly prescribed and can impact both balance, cognition and awareness.

 Sometimes it’s not a hidden cause.
 An older adult may have tripped because they’re having difficulty with their balance, and it’s time to address the issue.
 Or, it might be as simple as seeing a podiatrist because of foot pain or getting more supportive shoes.
 Other times rushing to get to the bathroom or answer the phone or door can cause a senior to stumble.

 Environmental barriers are often a cause of falls and these include but are not limited to unclear walking paths, lack of supportive rails, area rugs, electrical cords hanging in the way, clutter and poor lighting.
-In many
+In many cases these are easy to fix but often come with some resistance by the senior to change their environment as it has been that way for some time.
+Make the most critical changes first and then slowly improve upon the rest.

 Sometimes a fall is just a fall.
 It’s embarrassing, but it might be a situation to escalate if you suspect there’s more to the incident than a misstep.